Ghost-script/SummerTrainingAssignments/mount/solution.rst

    | | | | | | |
    v v v v v v v

-   %s""" %readFile("/proc/mounts")#We call readFile function, wich will return the the hole content of /proc/mounts, wich is the output of mount command. voila!
+   %s""" % reformat_content(readFile("/proc/mounts"))#We call readFile function, wich will return the the hole content of /proc/mounts, as a parameter of reformat_content, which will reformat the lines to match the output of mount command. voila!

 That's it.
 We can finally check mount using python.
 Enjoy